charlesfranciscodev/codingame/puzzles/python3/unary/README.md

 # Unary

+## Summary

+The goal of this program is to encode an incoming message using a special binary encoding method.
+In this method, the input message, consisting of ASCII characters, is transformed into blocks of 0s separated by spaces.
+The first block is either 0 or 00, where 0 represents a series of 1s and the absence of 0 represents a series of 0s.
+The second block contains the number of 0s corresponding to the number of bits in the series.
+For example, the character 'C' is encoded as "0 0 00 0000 0 00," where 'C' in binary is 1000011.
+The program should handle input messages with up to 100 ASCII characters and output the encoded message accordingly.

 ## Code Description

 The provided code consists of two functions: `to_binary` and `to_unary`.
 These functions are used to convert text between binary and unary representations.